fomar123/Kubernetes/README.md

 - Established a Helmfile to manage multiple Helm releases.

 #### Install Helmfile:
-- Synchronized and deployed Helm releases using Helmfile:
+- Synchronised and deployed Helm releases using Helmfile:

              helmfile sync